 Arguments that fail to persuade.

 What’s often overlooked is that employee resistance to change is most likely due to the emotions behind the change, not the change itself.
-In examining those emotions, the late Carl Frost offered four key questions that people ask themselves when they’re being asked to change.
+And in examining those emotions, the late Carl Frost offered four key questions that people ask themselves when they’re being asked to change.
 The answers to these questions determine their excitement, or resistance, to change.

 In this article, we will explore how to overcome resistance to change by addressing the emotions behind it and we’ll offer advice on how leaders can answer those four questions.